/

 Netflix learned that flawed metrics undermine credibility.

-Now: Publishes biannual reports covering 99% of viewing Netflix.
+Now: Publishes biannual reports covering 99% of viewing.

 Taste Communities and Micro-Genres

-Netflix organizes audiences into “taste communities,” powered by thousands of micro-genres Wired, Quartz.
+Netflix organizes audiences into “taste communities,” powered by thousands of micro-genres.
 These clusters predict behavior far better than demographics.

 The Miss: Qwikster

 In 2011, Netflix split DVDs into “Qwikster.”
-The backlash cost 800,000 U.S. subscribers in a quarter CNN.
+The backlash cost 800,000 U.S. subscribers in a quarter.
 It was a reminder that even data-driven companies can stumble when they dismiss customer sentiment.

 The Discipline Behind the Hit Machine